alazraq/AutoML/Report/Final Report for Machine Learning II Data Challenge Smart meter is coming.md

 There are three steps in this pipeline:

-- A **DataImputer** and **YImputer** that drop the unuseful columns, drop days where we have more than one successive hour of missing data as explained above, interpolate missing values linearly for the rest and sets the date as the index.
+- A **DataImputer** and **YImputer** that drops the unuseful columns, drops days where we have more than one successive hour of missing data, interpolates missing values linearly for the rest and sets the date as the index.

 ```python
 class YImputer(BaseEstimator, TransformerMixin):